Top Picks: Best Bird Feeders for Small Birds

 Hanging Feeders

 Hanging bird feeders also known as hanging seed feeders are one of the most versatile and popular options for feeding small birds.
 These can be hung from tree branches, poles or hooks and can be placed anywhere in your garden.
-This versatility is especially useful as you can position the feeder in areas most comfortable and safe for small birds and potentially out of reach of larger birds or predators.
+This versatility is especially useful as you can position the feeder in areas most comfortable and safe for small birds and potentially out of reach of bigger birds or predators.

 One of the big benefits of hanging bird feeders is they keep the bird food dry, reducing waste.
 This is important for the health of the visiting birds and minimising waste.
 Hanging feeders come in various materials, metal, plastic and wood each catering to different bird preferences and garden decor.
 Metal feeders are especially durable and can withstand the weather making them a long term investment for your bird feeding.